phi-grib/namastox/README.md

 Create a new risk assessment

-``namastox -c new -r myproject -o myproject.yaml``
+``namastox -c new -r myproject -o template.yaml``

 This creates a yaml file which can be used as a template for add information about the substances to study or the endpoints which should be studied

 Update a risk assessment, using a delta.yaml file containing new data.
 The file generates a new version of the yaml file

-``namastox -c update -r myproject -i delta.yaml -o myproyect.yaml``
+``namastox -c update -r myproject -i result.yaml -o template.yaml``

-Generate a report with the current status of the risk assessment (in PDF format):
+Generate a report with the current status of the risk assessment (in Word format):

-``namastox -c report -r myproject -p report.pdf``
+``namastox -c report -r myproject -w report.docx``

 Remove completely a risk assessment